Medically Reviewed by Laura J. Martin, MD on July 12, 2021

 Breast Cancer Genes

-Some women have a very high risk of breast cancer because they inherited changes in certain genes.
+Some women have a very high risk of breast cancer.
+That’s because they inherited changes in certain genes.
 The ones most commonly tied to breast cancer are known as BRCA1 and BRCA2.
 Women with mutations in these genes have up to an 80% chance of getting breast cancer at some point in life than those who don’t.
 Other genes may be linked to breast cancer risk, too.

 Risk Factors in Your Control

 If you’re overweight, get too little exercise, and drink more than one alcoholic beverage a day, you might be more likely to get breast cancer.
 Birth control pills and some forms of hormone therapy after menopause can also boost the odds.
 But the risk seems to go back to normal after you stop these medications.
 Good lifestyle choices can help survivors, too.
 Research says physical activity can lower the chances your cancer will return.
 And it's a proven mood-booster, too.